 - Make the marinade: combine the remaining ingredients, soy sauce through ginger, in a mixing bowl.

 - Rinse and pat the salmon dry, then place it in a large bowl or plastic bag.
 Pour about 2/3 of the marinade over this fish.
 Set the remainder of the marinade aside.
 Turn the fish over gently a couple times so that it becomes well coated with the marinade.
-Let the fish marinate for 10 to 15 minutes before cooking.
+Let the fish marinate for 10 before cooking.

 - After the salmon has marinated for 10 minutes, spray a skillet with cooking oil and heat the pan on medium high.